beads89/Arrays-project/README.md

 ## Description

 _This is an application that requires the user to input a number and will return a string ranging from 0 to the entered number.
-Any digit containing 1, 2, or 3 will be respectfully replaced by "Beep!", "Boop!" and "Won't you be my neighbor?".
+Any digit containing 1, 2, or 3 will be respectfully replaced by "Beep!", "Boop!" or "Won't you be my neighbor?".
 If a digit contains two or more of those numbers, the phrase displayed will follow the order of 3 > 2 > 1.
 For example, if a user inputs 321, that number will instead read as "Won't you be my neighbor?".
 Only whole numbers will be translated._

 ## Setup/Installation Requirements